HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/access_content_reporting.md

 # Access content reporting portlet
-This section provides the steps on how to access HCL Content Reporting portlet and use it to search by different criteria, update expiry date, and export search results.
+This section provides the steps on how to access the HCL Content Reporting portlet and use it to generate a report based on different criteria, export the report, and update the expiry date of the items in the report.

 ## Prerequisite